2026 Season: Fletcher Sailing School

 Enrollment opens January 1

-The 2026 enrollment process for the Abbot Fletcher Sailing School has begun with the acceptance of registrations beginning January 1st.
-If you are unsure as to the appropriate classes for your sailor, please see the Programs Section for descriptions.
+If you are unsure as to the appropriate classes for your sailor, please see the Program Descriptions on the main page of the sailing school.
 For issues with enrollment or general questions, you may email Sue Baker at AFSS@OBYC.org

 Sailors enrolling for a two-week session receive a preferred program fee, which is highlighted in the enrollment form.